Timeshare exit company red flags to catch before you sign

 | Verbal guarantees only | If it is not in your signed agreement, enforcement is weak. | High |

-| No legal name or physical address | Harder to verify legitimacy or escalate disputes. | High |
+| No verifiable legal name or working mailing address | Harder to verify legitimacy or escalate disputes. | High |

 | Pressure to sign same day | High-pressure sales is often used to bypass due diligence. | Medium |